-The upper yellow color part is plasma that is obtained by removing the red blood cells, white blood cells, and platelets from the blood.
+The upper yellow color part is plasma which is obtained by removing the red blood cells, white blood cells, and platelets from the blood.
 It contains water, salts, enzymes, antibodies, and other proteins.

 Now you know where hemoglobin is present?